misudashi/systems/index.md

 ## 📌 HUB

-For a better experience, I *try to* organize my notes in [Maps Of Content](https://justgage.github.io/moc.md).
-They can be seen as folders, but *better*.
+For a better experience, I organize my notes in [Maps Of Content](https://justgage.github.io/moc.md).
+They can be seen as folders.

 For now, the hub points to 6 different Maps of Content: